 When buying machinery you find a variety of models and manufacturers.
 This offer is even wider in the used machinery market where different models produced in the last 20 years from the same brands coincide.
 You can find from the oldest and most mechanical models; to the newest with the most advanced technology.

 To choose the most suitable machinery for each project, it is necessary to consider the final manufactured product, the destined factory profile, the budget and the present and future production capacity.
-Also avoiding over-dimensioning or erroneously calculating the profitability of the machinery.
+It is also important to avoid over-dimensioning or erroneously calculating the profitability of the machinery.

 MachinePoint's professionals analyse each client and project to recommend some models and brands over others.
 This extensive equipment knowledge in the most advanced and oldest models is of high value.

 The most advanced technology is not always the best.
 Product positioning strategy and consumer market expectations should be considered.
-Most innovative machinery need greater technical operator’s qualifications and greater training.
+Most innovative machinery need greater technical operators and longer training sessions.
 These are machines with more electronics and less mechanics.
-To have modern equipment is necessary to have the correct technical assistance locally.
+To have modern equipment it is necessary to have the correct technical assistance locally.
 There must be mechanics in the area who are capable of repairing and maintaining the machinery in a simple and inexpensive way.

 Also, each market has more standard and more accepted models.
 The concentration of a certain brands in a market creates a series of advantages for industrialists, such an available working force and technicians to manage the machinery and local technical services with extensive experience in maintenance.
 Choosing more advanced or less known models in the local market can mean a greater risk for the investor, although it can also mean a differentiation factor.
 This analysis and research should be done before deciding on a particular model or brand.